Art of Nursing Competency Framework:

 Domain: Narrative Competence

-Observable Behaviours: Reframes clinical histories as narratives of meaning
+Observable Behaviours: Reframes clinical histories as narratives that hold meaning for the patient / service user and the nurse.

-Measurable Indicators: Accuracy and depth of narrative interpretation
+Measurable Indicators: Accuracy and depth of narrative interpretation, awareness of bias and tone, cadence and culture.

 Domain: Ethical Sensibility